US$ 1950pp

 Best time for Lobuche East climbing

-The best time for Lobuche Peak climbing depends on the weather.
-You can find weather forecasts in the Everest region, but these are unreliable as weather forecasts at high altitudes are very difficult.
+The best time for Lobuche East Peak climbing depends largely on weather conditions.
+While weather forecasts are available for the Everest region, they can be unreliable due to the ever-changing climate at high altitudes.

 January to February